iAmTheSuperHiro/hammerspoon-configuration-macos-markdown/README.md

 ## Description:
 - This script maps trigger strings like "## ", "# ", "> " in Notes.app to custom keybindings.
 - It also provides global cursor movement hotkeys (Emacs-style).
-- Terminal is excluded from hotkey effects to avoid conflict.# hammerspoon-configuration-macos-markdown
+- Terminal is excluded from hotkey effects to avoid conflict.